martinhristov90/tfeMoveState/readme.md

     ```
 - Change into the directory :
     ```
-    cd tfeMoveState/dir1
+    cd tfeMoveState
     ```
-- Run `terraform init` to download the needed providers and `terraform apply` to create the resources described in the `dir1/main.tf`.
+- Run `terraform init` to download the needed providers and `terraform apply` to create the resources described in the `main.tf`.
 Your output should look like:
     ```
     An execution plan has been generated and is shown below.
     Resource actions are indicated with the following symbols: